 The Software Engineering degree begins with a Freshman Seminar course designed to introduce first year students to the fields of computer science and software engineering, the research of department faculty, and to professionals in the field.
 The students are introduced to programming and calculus in their first year.
 In the sophomore year students study discrete structures, embedded systems, and database management.
 Students build on their programming knowledge with a full year of data structures and analysis of algorithms.
 In upper division courses students branch into areas such as software engineering, computer architecture, operating systems, theory of programming languages, software architecture, requirements and specifications, verification and validation, networking, web science and a senior deign project.

-As a Software Engineering major, you will select an “option”, or concentration, in your junior and senior year.
-The options you can choose are:
+As a Software Engineering major, you will select a focus area, or concentration, in your junior and senior year.
+The areas you can choose are:

 A breakdown of the curriculum is given in the four-year curriculum worksheet.
 Your advisor will provide you with assistance regarding your choice of electives.